Led Zeppelin: Bonham's death and break-up: 1978–1980

 In November 1978, the group recorded at Polar Studios in Stockholm, Sweden.
 The resulting album, In Through the Out Door, featured sonic experimentation that again drew mixed reactions from critics.
 Nevertheless, the album reached number one in the UK and the US in just its second week of release.
 With this album's release, Led Zeppelin's entire catalogue returned to the Billboard Top 200 in the weeks of 27 October and 3 November 1979.

 In August 1979, after two warm-up shows in Copenhagen, Led Zeppelin headlined two concerts at the Knebworth Music Festival, playing to a crowd of approximately 104,000 on the first night.
 A brief, low-key European tour was undertaken in June and July 1980, featuring a stripped-down set without the usual lengthy jams and solos.
-On 27 June, at a show in Nuremberg, Germany, the concert came to an abrupt halt in the middle of the third song, when Bonham collapsed onstage and was rushed to hospital.
+On 27 June, at a show in Nuremberg, West Germany, the concert came to an abrupt halt in the middle of the third song, when Bonham collapsed onstage and was rushed to hospital.
 Speculation in the press suggested that his collapse had been the result of excessive alcohol and drug use, but the band claimed that he had simply overeaten.

 A North American tour, the band's first since 1977, was scheduled to commence on 17 October 1980.
 On 24 September, Bonham was picked up by Led Zeppelin assistant Rex King to attend rehearsals at Bray Studios.
 During the journey, Bonham asked to stop for breakfast, where he downed four quadruple vodkas (from 16 to 24 usoz), with a ham roll.
 After taking a bite of the ham roll he said to his assistant, "breakfast".
 He continued to drink heavily after arriving at the studio.
 The rehearsals were halted late that evening and the band retired to Page's house—the Old Mill House in Clewer, Windsor.